 Usual, Reasonable and Customary

-The most common charge for similar services, medicines or supplies within the area in which the charge is incurred, so long as those charges are reasonable.
+A typical and reasonable amount of expenses for similar services, medicines or supplies within the area in which the charge is incurred, so long as those expenses are reasonable.
 What is defined as Usual, Reasonable and Customary charges will be determined by Underwriters.
-In determining whether a charge is Usual, Reasonable and Customary, Underwriters may consider one or more of the following factors: the level of skill, extent of training, and experience required to perform the procedure or service; the length of time required to perform the procedure or services as compared to the length of time required to perform other similar services; the severity or nature of the Illness or Injury being treated; the amount charged for the same or comparable services, medicines or supplies in the locality; the amount charged for the same or comparable services, medicines or supplies in other parts of the country; the cost to the Medical Provider of providing the service, medicine or supply; such other factors as Underwriters, in the reasonable exercise of discretion, determine are appropriate.
+In determining the typical and reasonable amount of expense, Underwriters may, in their reasonable discretion, consider one or more of the following factors, without limitation: the amount charged by the provider, the amount charged by similar providers or providers in the same or similar locality, the amount paid by other payers for the same or comparable services, medicines or supplies in the same or similar locality, whether the services or supplies were unbundled or should have been included in the allowance of another service, the amount charged by other providers for the same or comparable services, medicines or supplies in other parts of the country, the cost to the provider of providing the service, medicine or supply, the level of skill, extent of training, and experience required to perform the procedure or service, the length of time required to perform the procedure or services as compared to the length of time required to perform other similar services; the length of time required to perform the procedure or services as compared to national standards and/or benchmarks, the severity or nature of the Illness or Injury being treated, and such other factors as Underwriters, in the reasonable exercise of discretion, determine are appropriate.

 A veterinary condition manifesting itself by acute signs or symptoms which could reasonably result in placing the Insured Person’s pet’s life in danger if veterinary attention is not provided within twenty-four (24) hours, based upon reasonable veterinary certainty.
 Immediate veterinary intervention and attention is required as a result of a severe, life threatening condition.